Home » Insights » Using a Grid System for Responsive Web Development

 Advantages of Using Grid Systems:

 A grid system can create a sense of balance and uniformity throughout your design.
-Instead of using columns of different widths across the page, a grid system ensures that columns and heights conform to a certain dimensions that are maintained across all sections of the website.
-A grid system can also be quicker to use than manual, hand-coded CSS, as many systems come with predefined classes that automatically add CSS rules such as padding, margin, heights and widths to your HTML structure.
+Instead of using columns of different widths across the page, a grid system ensures that columns and heights conform to specific dimensions that are maintained across all sections of the website.
+A grid system can also be quicker to use than manually hand-coded CSS, as many systems come with predefined classes that automatically add CSS rules, such as padding, margin, heights, and widths, to your HTML structure.

 Another advantage of utilising a front-end grid system is that it can relieve your cross-browser predicaments.
 The systems are usually very well tested by teams working at large, well-established firms.
-According to Bootstrap’s website, its classes for its current version, Bootstrap 3, are fully supported across Chrome, Firefox, Internet Explorer, Opera and Safari, and the framework is officially compatible with Internet Explorer versions 11, 10 & 9, and unofficially with Internet Explorer 7.
-No more worrying about Chrome and Firefox positioning fixes, Bootsrap will solve them all.
+According to Bootstrap’s website, its classes for the current version, Bootstrap 3, are fully supported across Chrome, Firefox, Internet Explorer, Opera, and Safari.
+The framework is officially compatible with Internet Explorer versions 11, 10 & 9, and unofficially with Internet Explorer 7.
+No more worrying about Chrome and Firefox positioning fixes, Bootstrap will solve them all.

 And to top it all off, grid systems allow fast development.
-Even the most expert developers can experience time-consuming issues with floats, double margins and positioning columns next to each other.
-A grid system can allow you to master-mind a complex, 12 column full-width lay-out in seconds – and enable it to resize fluidly to display on tablets and smartphones.
+Even the most experienced developers can encounter time-consuming issues with floats, double margins, and positioning columns next to each other.
+A grid system can allow you to master-mind a complex, 12-column full-width layout in seconds – and enable it to resize fluidly to display on tablets and smartphones.
 Decisions – such as the original font size to use for a paragraph tag – have already been made for you.

-However, there are certain drawbacks to using grid systems to take into account.
-To start with, a system (or a full framework such as Bootstrap) is not your program, so it may be harder to figure out exactly where, or when, something has gone wrong, and if an update is missed, you could run the risk of breaking your application.
-Most are shipped with plenty of default styles, and the first few hours of a project may simply consist of overriding (repeating) these styles so that they appear differently, or do not appear at all.
+However, there are certain drawbacks to using grid systems that need to be considered.
+To start with, a system (or a full framework such as Bootstrap) is not your program, so it may be harder to figure out exactly where or when something has gone wrong.
+If an update is missed, you could run the risk of breaking your application.
+Most are shipped with plenty of default styles, and the first few hours of a project may consist of overriding (repeating) these styles so that they appear differently, or do not appear at all.

 With a keen sense of care and precaution, grid systems and frameworks can be fun, and the following will consist of a discussion of the most popular responsive development tools: